India at the Big Four beauty pageants: India's Big Four titleholders

 India won its first Big Four title when Reita Faria from India bagged the Miss World 1966 title, becoming the first Asian to win Miss World.
 In 1994, Sushmita Sen won Miss Universe 1994, becoming the country's first ever Miss Universe titleholder.
-Later that year, Aishwarya Rai added to the winning streak, picking up the Miss World 1994 title, making India the last country to ever win at both Miss Universe and Miss World in the same year in the 20th century.
+Later that year, Aishwarya Rai added to the winning streak, picking up the Miss World 1994 title.